James-Crockett/clover-checkout-sandbox/README.md

-# checkout-app-clover
+# Clover Checkout Sandbox

-A local checkout page that creates and pays Clover sandbox orders
+A local checkout page that creates and pays Clover sandbox orders.

 ## Setup